mavogel/dotfiles.fish/README.md

 > All changed files will be backed up with a `.backup` suffix.

 #### After install
-- add you gpg keys to the agent
+- add you gpg keys to the keychain

 #### Update